BucketBee/gitHUB/LAtE Documentation/Session 1/Junkers/Encounters/Red vs Blu.md

 Mayple
 ---
->_shouts_ "SCIENTIST WHERE ARE YOU!?
+>_Shouts_ "SCIENTIST WHERE ARE YOU!?
 We just wanna talk!"
 XDDD

 Andertoj
 ---